 While the actual procedure may vary each year, applicants are evaluated academically and non academically through a holistic review.
 All Missouri residents and selected out-of-state residents will be interviewed and given a nonacademic score by the Admissions Committee.
-Factors included in selection of out of state applicants for interviews and full scoring include GPA, course load, veterinary and animal experience, leadership experience, diversity and life experience, and the like.
+Factors included in selection of applicants for interviews and full scoring include GPA, course load, veterinary and animal experience, leadership experience and life experiences.
 Admissions decisions are made based on both academic (40%) and nonacademic (60%) scores.

 An academic score will be assigned to each student by using cumulative grade point average, the last three full-time semesters grade point average while working toward an undergraduate degree, (summer not included) and average undergraduate course load.
 Cumulative GPA must be at least 3.00/4.00.
 Grades for repeated courses are averaged for calculation of GPA.
 The academic score will constitute 40 percent of the total score.

 Each Missouri resident and select out of state applicants will be scored by the Admissions Committee based upon non academic factors.
 The committee will evaluate the following:

 - Motivation and concepts of the veterinary profession